 The Portuguese economy did not emerge from the global financial crisis until 2014.
-Although the GDP growth since then has been increasing, the Portuguese economy, particularly the financial sector, is still restructuring, banks are dealing with bad loans and corporates are restructuring their balance sheets.
+Although GDP since then has been consistently growing, the reality is that the current pandemic crisis caught the Portuguese economy still in the process of restructuring.
+Banks were still dealing with bad loans and corporates were still restructuring their balance sheets.
 The financial sector went through a profound reorganisation.
 All national banks, with the exception of the state-owned bank, have been acquired by foreign banks or were restructured (including the biggest private bank).
 Several of the biggest corporates went into bankruptcy or simply sold most of their businesses (including the largest telecommunications company).